hyperledger-archives/composer/site/jekylldocs/tasks/prerequisites.md

 You will also need a code editor, for example [*Atom*](#1-1-atom) or [*VSCode*](#1-2-visual-studio-code).

-There is a [script](#automatic-installation) that can be used on Ubuntu to install the essential tools automatically.
-There are also step by step [instructions](#manual-installation) for installing the essential tools or editors in isolation if you have some of them already.
+There is a script that can be used on Ubuntu to install the essential tools [automatically](#automatic-installation).
+There are also step by step instructions for [manually](#manual-installation) installing the essential tools or editors in isolation if you have some of them already.

 The recommended versions are: